 Best Creamy Mashed Potatoes (How to Make Mashed Potatoes)

-Best Creamy Mashed Potatoes are light, fluffy, and positively delicious!
+Best Creamy Mashed Potatoes are light, fluffy, and creamy delicious!
 The secret to making the best creamy mashed potatoes is in our 4-ingredients and the way we mash them.
 Whether you need an extra side for the holiday table, or for a quick weekend dinner, this is the recipe on How to Make The BEST Creamy Mashed Potatoes!
 Super easy and one you cannot mess up!

-These mashed potatoes are guaranteed to be your favorite side dish to serve with your front-runner dishes.
+• These mashed potatoes are guaranteed to be your favorite side dish to serve with your front-runner dishes.

 Best Creamy Mashed Potatoes by 2sistersrecipes.com

 Too many recipes for mashed potatoes are loaded with a ton of cream cheese, heavy cream, and buttermilk.
-And, all that unnecessary calories and fat only weighs it down.

-Plus, it’s just not healthy for anyone.
+It’s just not healthy for anyone.

 Best Creamy Mashed Potatoes by 2sistersrecipes.com

 We bet these mashed potatoes will be the first side dish everyone will ask for seconds.
-Serve them alone, or with your favorite gravy or reduction on top.

 They are SO GOOD!!
 You’ll just have to try them.

-Our 4-Ingredients for Best Creamy Mashed Potatoes!
+Ingredients Needed for Best Creamy Mashed Potatoes:

-• butter – you will need at least 4 tablespoons and extra to taste
+• BUTTER – you will need at least 4 tablespoons and extra to taste.

-• 1% low-fat milk – 1 cup of milk
+• MILK – 1% low-fat milk, and you will need about 1 cup of milk

-• salt and fresh cracked pepper, to taste
+• SEASONINGS – some salt and fresh cracked pepper, to taste.

-How To Make Best Creamy Mashed Potatoes…
+Directions To Make The Best Creamy Mashed Potatoes:

-2. Drain the potatoes in a colander and transfer them back into the pot.
+3. Drain the potatoes in a colander and transfer them back into the pot.
 Toss in the butter.

 Potatoes in a pot of water then drained. by 2sistersrecipes.com

-4. Add in some salt and black pepper.
+5. Add in some salt and black pepper.
 Taste, and adjust the seasonings.

-5. Final step, use a hand-held mixer and blend the potatoes on a medium speed until the potatoes are smooth and creamy about 2 to 3 minutes.
+6. Final step, use a hand-held mixer and blend the potatoes on a medium speed until the potatoes are smooth and creamy about 2 to 3 minutes.
 You can use a hand-held immersion blender as well.
 Then transfer mashed potatoes to a serving dish or platter and serve.

 Potatoes in a pot filled with water, then drained. by 2sistersrecipes.com

-• If you prefer, you can warm up the milk before adding it to the potatoes.
+Yes, you can warm up the milk (or broth) before adding it to the potatoes.
+This will ensure the potatoes will be warm and ready to serve.

-Yes, indeed!
-Make-Ahead!
-Make the mashed potatoes and leave them in the pot, covered, and on the stove until you are ready to serve them.
+• Make the mashed potatoes and leave them in the pot, covered, and on the stove until you are ready to serve them.

-When ready to serve, turn on the heat, and on low heat, stir the potatoes until they become warm enough to your liking.
-If you prefer, you can stir in additional milk and add more butter to your desired consistency.
+• When ready to serve, turn on the “lowest” heat, and stir the potatoes until they become warm enough to your liking.

-There are a few recipes you can make with leftover mashed potatoes:
+We love leftovers and have many options to turn them into another delicious side or meal!
+Here are a few recipes you can make with leftover mashed potatoes:

 Finally, More Comfort Side Recipes…